-In the Gulf of Riga, high seasonal average biomass value in year 2015 was mainly based on peak values from 4.8.2015 (1981 $\mu$ g/L).
-In 2017, the highest biomass was recorded on 6 July, almost exclusively based on Aphanizomenon (1360 $\mu$ g/L at station 165).
+In the Gulf of Riga, high seasonal average biomass value in year 2015 was mainly based on peak values from 4 August (1981 μ g/L).
+In 2017, the highest biomass was recorded on 6 July, almost exclusively based on Aphanizomenon (1360 μ g/L at station 165).
 In 2018, cyanobacteria biomass was three times lower than in 2017 and by half lower than the long-term mean.
+Despite the observed fluctuations of cyanobacterial biomass in the Gulf of Riga, statistical analyses of the data from 1993-2019 period do not indicate any significant change trend for the biomass of all three considered cyanobacterial genera, or for each of them individually.

 The cyanobacteria biomass at the Landsort Deep station (BMP H3) appears relatively low for methodological reasons.
 This was the only station where the upper 20 m were sampled in contrast to 10 m in the other open sea regions.
 As cyanobacteria prefer the upper water layers, the inclusion of the lower layer of the euphotic zone reduces the depth-integrated average.
-The cyanobacteria biomass per $m^3$ might be double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
-In 2018, the peak biomass (477 $\mu$ g/L) was found on 18 June, dominated by Aphanizomenon.
+The cyanobacteria biomass per m3 might be up to double, especially for the strongly buoyant Nodularia, if only the upper 0-10 m water layer would be considered.
+In 2019, the peak biomass (528 μg/L) was found on 31 July and it was the second highest peak from 1990.
+The first one (551 μg/L) was recorded on 7 July 1999.
+Thus, the size of the biomass of both peaks is comparable, while the quality composition of both peaks is diametrically different.
+In 1999 Nodularia constituted 2%, Aphanizomenon 87% and Dolichospermum 11% of the biomass peak of diazotrophic cyanobacteria, 20 years later the proportion looks respectively 70%: 28%: 2%.
+This phenomenon is also reflected in the results of statistical analyses (Tab.1), which indicate a significant upward trend for the biomass of Nodularia.
+Additionally there is a slight increase for the biomass of Dolichospermum at the Landsort Deep.
+The total biomass of diazotrophic cyanobacteria, where Aphanizomenon contribute on average 76% of the biomass, has statistically significant increasing trend for the period 1994-2019, probably due to the increasing trend for Nodularia.

 Data from the Eastern Gotland Basin were contributed by Finland, Germany, Lithuania, Poland and Sweden.
 Nevertheless, the data basis is rather poor.
-The biomass peak of the genera considered was recorded on 28 June 2018 (975 $\mu$ g/L).
-Mean cyanobacteria biomass increased compared to 2017 and significantly exceeded the long-term mean (197 $\mu$ g / L).
+The biomass peak of the genera considered was recorded on 28 June 2018 (975 μ g/L).
+Mean cyanobacteria biomass increased compared to 2017 and significantly exceeded the long-term mean (197 μ g / L).
 The increase in biomass occurred both in the open sea and the coastal area, where it was necessary to close the beaches even for two weeks in July.
-(For exemplar along the Polish coast of the Eastern Gotland Basin it was recorded around 30 such events according to the announcements of the State Sanitary Inspection https://sk.gis.gov.pl/index.php/kapielisko/112).
+(For exemplar along the Polish coast of the